srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. On your Resource group tile, click **AZ-220-HUB-_{YOUR-ID}_** to navigate to the Azure IoT Hub.
+1. On your Resource group tile, click **AZ-220-HUB-_{YOUR-ID}_**.

-1. In the left hand navigation area, under **Settings**, click **Shared access policies**.
+1. On the left hand navigation menu, under **Settings**, click **Shared access policies**.

 1. In the list of policies, click **iothubowner**.

     > **Important**: The Edge Simulator requires a privileged role for configuration.
 You would not use such a privileged role for normal use cases.

-1. In the **device** detail pane, copy the value for **Connection string--primary key**.
+1. In the **iothubowner** pane, copy the value for **Connection string--primary key**.

     Record this value, as you will need it below.

-1. On the IoT Hub summary blade, under the Automatic Device Management section, click **IoT Edge**.
-This section of the IoT Hub blade allows you to manage the IoT Edge devices connected to the IoT Hub.
+1. On the left hand navigation menu, under **Automatic Device Management**, click **IoT Edge**.

+    This pane allows you to manage the IoT Edge devices connected to the IoT Hub.

-1. Click the **Add an IoT Edge device** button to begin adding a new IoT Edge Device to the IoT Hub.
+1. At the top of the pane, click **Add an IoT Edge device**.

-1. On the **Create a device** blade, for the **Device ID** field,  enter **SimulatedDevice**.
+1. On the **Create a device** blade, under **Device ID**,  enter **SimulatedDevice**

     This is the device identity used for authentication and access control.

-1. For the **Authentication type**, select **Symmetric key** if it is not selected.
+1. Under **Authentication type**, ensure that **Symmetric key** is selected.

 1. Leave the **Auto-generate keys** box checked.

     This will have IoT Hub automatically generate the Symmetric keys for authenticating the device.

-1. Leave the other settings at their defaults, and click **Save**.
+1. Leave the other settings at their defaults, and then click **Save**.

+1. Swith to the **Visual Studio Code** instance containing your IoT Edge solution.

-1. Change back to the IoT Edge solution in **Visual Studio Code**.
+1. In the **Explorer** pane, right-click **deployment.debug.template.json**, and then click **Build and Run IoT Edge Solution in Simulator**.

-1. Within the **Explorer** pane, right-click the `deployment.debug.template.json` debugging deployment manifest file in the root directory of the IoT Edge Solution.
+    This file is the debugging deployment manifest file.
+It is located in the root directory of the IoT Edge Solution.

-1. Select the **Build and Run IoT Edge Solution in Simulator** option.

-1. When a prompted with a dialog in the lower right that says, **Please setup iotedgehubdev first before starting simulator**, click **Setup**.
+    When the process begins, you will see a dialog open in the lower right corner of the windows that says, **Please setup iotedgehubdev first before starting simulator**, click **Setup**.

+Error: Cannot find config file.
+You can press Ctrl + Shift + P to open command palette and run `Azure IoT Edge: Setup IoT Edge Simulator` to setup IoT Edge simulator first.

+azure-iot-edge.setupIotedgehubdev:
+Error: getaddrinfo ENOTFOUND AZ-220-HUB-CAH050961.azure-devices.net

 1. When prompted for the **IoT Hub Connection String**, enter the **Connection string--primary key** you noted earlier.